So Called Agile and Scrum Failures

 Some Agile techniques, like TDD, ATDD, CI or CD, when poorly applied with a lack of understanding can show short-term benefits but create long-term problems.

-We can state that (see the Scrum Guide)
+We can state that (see the Scrum)

 • Team process improvement is a major focus for the Scrum Master or the Scrum Coach